livz/livz.github.io/_posts/2017-07-09-keepass-password-manager-with-2fa.md

 * Secret key: In order to be compatible with Google Authenticator, the secret key must be in [Base32](https://en.wikipedia.org/wiki/Base32).
 The charset is: **[a-z] + [2-7]**.
 Its length must be multiple of 8 characters.
 Let's use for example **_abcdefghyz234567_**.
 * Counter: 0 (Dec)
 * Number of OTPs required: **3**
 * Look-ahead count: **9**.
 This allows for 3 failed KeePass unlock attempts using generated OTPs.
-After that, the counters will become out of sync, and and the only solution is to recover the database using the secret key.
+After that, the counters will become out of sync, and and the only solution is to recover the database using the secret key:

 ![Logo](/assets/images/keepass/kp2.png)

 ### 5. Set up Google Authenticator